haka-security/haka/modules/packet/nfqueue/doc/module.rst

 Description
 ^^^^^^^^^^^

-This module uses the library netfilter queue to capture packets from a given network interface.
+This module uses the `netfilter queue` library to capture packets from a given network interface.

 This module will install iptable rules in the `raw` table during its initialization .